blakeb211/vmls/README.md

 ![autocorrelation plot](https://github.com/blakeb211/autocorrelation/blob/main/autocorrelation%20function.jpeg)

 ###### k-means clustering
-Julia Jupyter notebook showing k-means clustering
+Julia Jupyter notebook showing k-means clustering.
+This technique is used to group sets of data (encoded as "feature vectors") so that they can be inspected for insights.